 From golf tournaments and spin classes to dinner parties and bake sales, there are many fun and easy ways to participate in our community fundraising program.
 Use your creativity and passion to raise funds that can be directed to a specific area of the Hospital, or to where the need and opportunity is greatest.

 Our team is ready to talk through your ideas, share best practices and advice, and help set you up for a successful fundraiser.
-Contact the Office of Philanthropy at email@example.com or 617-754-6800 today to get started!
+Contact the Office of Philanthropy at firstname.lastname@example.org or call 617-754-6800 today to get started!

 If you do not wish to receive future fundraising communications, please contact us by e-mail, call us toll-free at 844-275-1581, or send a letter to the Office of Philanthropy, New England Baptist Hospital, 125 Parker Hill Avenue, Boston, MA 02120.
 Please allow 10 business days for processing.

-Click here to read the Donor Bill of Rights
+Read our Donor Bill of Rights